RJK3vin/Pokemon-Team/README.md

-- The App component manages the state of Pokemon data fetched from the PokeAPI and allows users to search for pokemon and browse through pages
+- The App component manages the state of Pokemon data fetched from the PokeAPI and allows users to search for Pokemon and browse through pages
 - The ShowPokemon component displays Pokemon where users can click on them to manage their team
 - CSS is used to style the buttons and layout